 Enjoy Group Meals & Weekend Brunch

 Breakfast is included with your stay and is served every morning from 8:30-11 am.
-If you’re visiting on the weekend you definitely don’t want to miss the weekend brunch at 11 am that includes bottomless mimosas.
-While the weekday breakfast is simple yet good, they pull out all the stops for the mimosa brunch including delicious homemade quiche, French toast, fruit salad, scrambled eggs and more.
+If you’re visiting on the weekend you definitely don’t want to miss the weekend brunch at 11 am that includes Puerto Rican coffee.
+While the weekday breakfast is simple yet good, they pull out all the stops for the brunch including delicious homemade quiche, French toast, fruit salad, scrambled eggs and more.
 They also do a great job at offering options for vegetarians and vegans.
 So be sure to book a stay over the weekend and sip as many mimosas as you can handle while chatting with the other guests.
-Besides weekend brunch, you can also enjoy Taco Tuesday and eat freshly prepared tacos for dinner onsite for free.
+Besides weekend brunch, you can also enjoy Saturday and Monday barbecues by the pool.

 Coqui Del Mar is 420-friendly and can even help you get a legal license to buy marijuana locally upon your arrival.
-Medicinal marijuana has been legal in Puerto Rico since 2017 and some common legitimate reasons to obtain a license with no further verification are for anxiety, back pain, PTSD and insomnia.
-If you have a medicinal marijuana license from another state, it can be used at the dispensaries in San Juan as well.
+Medicinal marijuana has been legal in Puerto Rico since 2017 and some common legitimate reasons to obtain a license with no further verification are for anxiety, back pain, PTSD, and insomnia.
+If you have a medicinal marijuana license from another state, it can be used at the dispensaries in San Juan as well (though you must get a local license to buy flower).
 You can easily obtain a license prior to your stay by going to Island Med.
-They provide online medical licenses for visitors within 48 hours.
+They provide online medical licenses for visitors within a few hours.
 Your interview is completed over the phone and your license is emailed to you.
-Their splash pool area, jacuzzi, mango tree area, barbecue area, lounge area/herb garden are all designated as smoking areas.
+Their splash pool area, jacuzzi, mango tree area, barbecue area, and lounge area/herb garden are all designated as smoking areas.
 Smoking marijuana is not legal in public outside of the guesthouse, though you may smell it on the beaches or streets occasionally.
-It’s best to keep it on site and not take chances.
+It’s best to keep it on-site and not take chances.

 Cool LGBT+ Events

 There is always something going on in San Juan and many of the events are popular with the local LGBT+ community.
-Besides the obvious annual gay pride celebration in San Juan, you can plan your trip around a few other events throughout the year including Halloween or Winter Pride Fest.
+Besides the obvious annual gay pride celebration in San Juan, you can plan your trip around a few other events throughout the year including a month-long Halloween or several prides, including Winter Pride Fest.
 Winter Pride takes place in December each year and is a weeklong series of events, performances, parties and more.
 It also coincides with Miss Gay Puerto Rico, a local drag pageant and competition for queens in San Juan and other parts of Puerto Rico.
-You can also plan a visit during the San Juan Sebastian holiday in June.
-In fact, the largest gay party in San Juan takes place this weekend and it’s even bigger and better than the pride parties.
+You can also plan a visit during the Noches de San Juan festival on 23 June.
+At the gay beach, all the gays run into the water backward at midnight to “baptize” themselves.
+This is the largest gay party in San Juan!

 Join a Guided Gay Tour